simonse-projects/author-site/_posts/2020-04-28-the-census-of-death.md

 Fine.
 But let’s agree that I’m not dead either, ok?

 Fine.

 Miraculously, the ax wound in Judith’s back was not fatal after all.
 But it severed a nerve which caused her to lose the ability to narrate.

+How's that, Judith?
 Are we good?

 “We’re good,” said the newly recovered Judith.
-“Should I continue with the census questions then?
-Question 1.
+“Should I continue with the census questions then?"

+Sure.
+Why not?
+I have no idea where this story is going anymore, so have at it.

+Judith turned to Derek and said, "Question 1.
 How many people were living or staying in this house on April 1, 2020?”

 “Um, just me, I guess,” said Derek.
+“I’m not positive, because it was a bit before my time if you know what I mean.”

 “Very good.
+I'll put down 'one.'
 Question 2.
 Where there any additional people staying here on April 1, 2020, that you did not include in Question 1?”

 So Question 2 simply asks whether you lied in your answer to Question 1?
 Seriously?